hhtokpinar/sqfEntity/README.md

     4. model / model.g.dart           : Sample generated model for examples (DO NOT MODIFY BY HAND)
     5. model / model.g.view.dart      : Sample generated form views for examples (DO NOT MODIFY BY HAND)
     6. model / view.list.dart         : The View that List your saved table items (CAN BE MODIFIED)
-    7. model / view.detail.dart       : The View that List your saved table items (CAN BE MODIFIED)
+    7. model / view.detail.dart       : The View that see detail selected item (CAN BE MODIFIED)
     8. sample_advanced_form / *.dart  : Sample Widget showing how to filter toList() at runtime
     9. assets / chinook.sqlite        : Sample db if you want to use an exiting database or create model from database
     10. app.dart                      : Sample App for display created model.
-                                        (Updating frequently.
-Please click 'Watch' to follow updates)
     11. LICENSE.txt                   : see this file for License Terms

 ### dependencies:

     dependencies:
+      flutter_datetime_picker: ^1.2.8  # you do not need this package if you do not want to use the Form Generator property
-      sqfentity: ^1.2.2+8
+      sqfentity: ^1.2.2+13
-      sqfentity_gen: ^1.2.0+12
+      sqfentity_gen: ^1.2.1+23

     dev_dependencies: